gvwilson/sensibleadventures/iffy/iffy.md

 "Citizens!
 Remain calm!
-We are operating with full legal authority!
+We shall soon be operating with full legal authority!
 Do not interfere!
 And remember: Volkov's, because good food hurts!"